yauritux/scm-dd-collector/README.md

 ### `metric-unit`

-Unit of metric used in report.
+Unit of metric to be used in report.
 Check this [link](https://docs.datadoghq.com/metrics/types/).

 ## Example Usage